Jose Miranda Player Props: Twins vs. Nationals

 Nationals Pitching Rankings

-- The seven strikeouts per nine innings put together by the Nationals pitching staff ranks last in the league.
+- The 7.2 strikeouts per nine innings put together by the Nationals pitching staff ranks last in MLB.

-- The Nationals' 4.37 team ERA ranks 15th across all MLB pitching staffs.
+- The Nationals' 4.30 team ERA ranks 15th among all league pitching staffs.

-- Nationals pitchers combine to surrender 23 total home runs at a rate of 1.2 per game (to rank 17th in the league).
+- Nationals pitchers combine to give up 24 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- Kuhl (0-1) gets the starting nod for the Nationals in his fourth start of the season.
-He has an 8.59 ERA in 14 2/3 innings pitched, with nine strikeouts.
+- Corbin (1-2 with a 6.30 ERA and 13 strikeouts in 20 2/3 innings pitched) makes the start for the Nationals, his fifth of the season.

-- The righty last appeared on Saturday against the Cleveland Guardians, when he threw 4 2/3 innings, allowing five earned runs while giving up seven hits.
+- The left-hander last pitched on Sunday against the Cleveland Guardians, when he threw six innings, allowing two earned runs while giving up five hits.

-- The 30-year-old has an ERA of 8.59, with 5.5 strikeouts per nine innings, in three games this season.
-Opponents are hitting .293 against him.

 © 2023 Data Skrive.
 All rights reserved.